top of page

 I made some missteps as I tried to understand what to do next.
 I hadn't yet embraced a concept I now live by: Don't try to figure out God's plan.
 Let yourself be driven to your destination.
 I learned to recognize the trail of breadcrumbs he leaves to show the way.
 You must take the action of picking up a bread crumb and digesting it before he'll drop the next one.

 I had music students whom I taught during the Wizards off-season, and a trail of breadcrumbs led me to book their recital at a church.
 As the church's sound tech helped me set up, he mentioned they were looking for a Director of Music.
 The Pastor came in to discuss candidates for the position with him.
-I shamelessly eavesdropped while pretending to set up microphones, and knew in my heart this was the next breadcrumb God wanted me to digest.
+I shamelessly eavesdropped while pretending to wrap cables and sensed this was my next breadcrumb.

 My brain warned, No!
 You are not qualified!
 When have you set foot in a church?
 Easters with Grandma?
-The time you wanted to date the hot Catholic guy?
-No way can you do this!
+The time you wanted to date the hot Catholic dude?
+You can't do this!

 When God calls you, he is speaking to your Spirit, which is ruled by the heart.
 The brain will usually try to talk you out of it.